LLNL/axom/src/docs/sphinx/coding_guide/names_sec2.rst

 -------------------------------------------
-File names should not differ only in case
+File names should not differ only by case
 -------------------------------------------

 2.11 File names that differ only in letter case **must not** be used.